UIHP-Challenges/UIHP-Challenges-April23/challenges/README.md

 Part 1 will cover topics including HTML & markup in the web browser, JavaScript & the DOM API, and data-binding in UI development.

-## How do I get started?

-Download this [zip folder]() containing all of the files you'll need for these challenges.

 - - -

 ## Part 1: Building an Interactive UI

-In UI Engineering we have **2 simple goals**:
+**In UI Engineering we have **2 simple goal**:

-    1) Display content (data) for users to see.
+- Display content (data) for users to see.

-    2) Enable our users to interact with the content they see, and then change it.
+- Enable our users to interact with the content they see, and then change it.

 1. First, let's take a look at the `index.html` file.
 Open it in the browser - to do this, in your terminal, make sure you have navigated to this directory, and run the command `open index.html`.
 This should automatically open the file in your default web browser.